 Your Reputation Is How Others Think of You.
 Make Sure They’re Good Thoughts.

 Having a good reputation is valuable to getting ahead in the world.
 If people think that you’re an honest person, a likable person, a hard worker, someone who does good things for good reasons, then you’ve got a certain type of charisma that can help make you attractive.
-This can aid you if you’re looking for employment or working to succeed as a business leader; it can benefit you as you find friends, dates, and a spouse; it can be extremely important when fiding a career path after playing professional sports.
+This can aid you if you’re looking for employment or working to succeed as a business leader; it can benefit you as you find friends, dates, and a spouse; it can be extremely important when finding a career path after playing professional sports.

-Building a positive reputation
+Building a Positive Reputation

 How can you develop a good reputation?
 Is the secret as simple as being a person who deserves a good reputation?